sider/sider-docs/docs/tools/kotlin/ktlint.md

 ## Getting Started

-To start using ktlint, enable it in [Repository Settings](../../getting-started/repository-settings.md), and put a configuration in `sider.yml`.
+To start using ktlint, enable it in your [repository settings](../../getting-started/repository-settings.md), and put a configuration in `sider.yml`.

 ### Using ktlint CLI